 This prohibition includes using an electric leaf blower powered by a portable gasoline generator.

 This prohibition does NOT prohibit the use of electric leaf blowers plugged into permanently installed electrical outlets attached to a permanent structure such as a residential single family or multi-family dwelling.

 Use on golf courses, public parks or other Wilmette Park District property

 Use for roof, gutter and downspout cleaning

 Use in paving, repair or patching of public streets and alleys, or for preparation of private ashpalt surfaces prior to seal coating.

 Between October 1 and May 14, the Village of Wilmette permits the use of gasoline-powered leaf blowers, however use of a gasoline-powered leaf blower during that time of year is limited to no more than 30 minutes in any three hour period on lots of one-half acre (21,780 square feet) or less (which is a typical single family home).

 Residents can aid in the helping to curtail the nuisance caused in summer months by leaf blowers – please speak to your landscaping contractor and tell them not to use their leaf blowers during the summer months.
-Please feel free to use the bilingual leaf blower handout available here.
+Click here for a bilingual leaf blower handout that can be provided to landscapers.